I know changing eating habits is difficult.

 - Take practical steps to improve sleep quality and duration.
-Sleep loss is associated with low levels of leptin and possible increased risk of obesity (4).
+Sleep loss is associated with low levels of leptin and a possible increased risk of obesity (4).

 2.)
 Similarly, identify and address neurotransmitter imbalances such as serotonin and dopamine, which can be affected by insulin resistance.

-- Work with health professional to assess gastrointestinal function and balance of healthy bacteria & identify possible hidden infections and food sensitivities & intolerances.
+- Work with a health professional to assess gastrointestinal function and balance of healthy bacteria & identify possible hidden infections and food sensitivities & intolerances.

 - Pay attention to tolerance of dietary lectins found in cereal grains (wheat, rice, corn, etc), potatoes, tomatoes, peppers, and legumes (see list).
 Dietary lectins may offer a missing link in the case of “diseases of affluence” such as obesity and type 2 diabetes.
 (5).

 - Identify high-sensitivity foods such as dairy, soy, eggs, tree nuts, shellfish, wheat, corn, & other cross-reactive grains.

 3.)
 Take practical steps to implement Meditation and a Low-Palatability Diet as championed by Stephen Guyenet, PhD of Whole Health Source.
 If you are interested in an in-depth (and nerd-friendly) analysis of this topic, I highly recommend reading Guyenet’s “What Causes Insulin Resistance” series.